bharat92/web-traffic-forecasting/README.md

 For the purpose of illustraton, a subset of Wikipedia web-traffic page (source: <a href ="https://www.kaggle.com/c/web-traffic-time-series-forecasting/data">Kaggle Competition</a>) is used and the performance of different approaches is compared against a baseline Univariate ARIMA model.
 </p>
 <p align="justify">
-<b>Note:</b> This project folder is structured into three sub-folders for data, codes and final summary report of analysis.
+<b>Note:</b> This project folder is structured into three sub-folders for data, <a href = "https://bharat92.github.io/web-traffic-forecasting/Codes/STA2202_ProjectCode_BharadwajJanarthanan.html">codes</a> and final summary report of analysis.
 All of the analysis was done using R.
  </p>